 D enjoyed getting his skis back on after a long break.
 For proficient skiiers, the Snozone is probably best suited to those who want to focus on technique rather than to have a good run down long slopes (which are only really available on mountains).
 But this visit was a good opportunity for D to shake off some of the rust that had gathered over the last seven years.

 And me?
 Well, with Stephen’s help I just about managed to get back to where I left off: snowplough turns, with the occasional tumble, and a hankering to progress onto parallels.

 By the end of our time at the Snozone, we were all shattered (in a good way).
 I would recommend an indoor session on the snow to any families that lived nearby, and were wondering whether their children would enjoy a ski holiday.
 It’s a good way to test it out, without going to the expense of booking a ski trip, and buying all the clothes.

 The Snozone was also good for getting our children (and us adults) used to putting on all the gear, which is a bit of a skill.
 It also took away some of the nervousness about moving along on a slippy, slidey slope.

 If I lived closer I’d also consider booking one of the Snozone’s birthday parties.
 There were a couple of birthday groups out with us while we were sledging, and it looked as though they were having a smashing time.

 I’ve made a little video of our day.
 Do let me know if you like it.

 Want to read more about family ski trips?

 If you’re considering a trip to somewhere like the Snozone, there are some handy tips in our post on what to expect at an indoor ski centre.

-We were invited to spend a day at the Snozone for the purpose of this review.
-All views are my own.
+Snozone Milton Keynes invited us to spend a day at the indoor ski centre for the purpose of this review.